statamic/docs/content/collections/docs/new-antlers-parser.md

 </ul>
 ```

-### Truthiness
+### Truthy and Falsy

-All variables are considered "truthy" if the exist and contain a value.
+All variables are considered "truthy" if they exist _and_ contain a value.
 Variables that _don't_ exist, contain an empty string, or are structured and empty (e.g. an empty array or object) are considered "falsy".

 This is a powerful pattern that can help keep template logic simple and uncluttered.
 For instance, you can set a series of "fallback" variables all in one expression, allowing you to have default values and optionally override them instead of having to a bunch of `if`/`else` checks.